fossasia/open-event-server/README.md

 ```

 You need to ensure the virtual environment is active each time you want to launch the project.

+Similar setup can be achieved using pyenv and pyenv/virtualenv.

 ### Install all requirements